Frequently Asked Questions

 How do I use #pause inside a Fletcher diagram?

-#import "@preview/fletcher:0.5.7" as fletcher: diagram, node, edge
+#import "@preview/fletcher:0.5.8" as fletcher: diagram, node, edge

-#let fletcher-diagram = touying-reducer.with(
+#let fletcher-diagram = touying-reduce.with(fletcher)

 #slide[